Region IV PHTC Public Health and Primary Care Leadership Institute

 The Region IV Public Health Training Center, headquartered at Emory University, has partnered with the J.W.
 Fanning Institute for Leadership Development at the University of Georgia to offer the Region IV Public Health and Primary Care Leadership Institute (PHPC LI).
 The PHPC LI provides training for emerging leaders who work in state, local, or tribal public health departments/tribal health organizations or in FQHCs/FQHC Look-Alikes in the eight states that comprise HHS Region IV (Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee).

-Applications for the next cohort will open in spring/summer 2025.
+Applications will open for the next cohort in Summer 2026.
+Stay tuned!

 PROGRAM DETAILS AND DESIGN